-With Big Data already been a $150 Billion marketplace and soon going to cross $200 Billion figure, it’s time to start taking it seriously.
-According to Statista, the market value of Big Data has increased by over 500% in last 5 years, and will continue to grow at the same pace.
+With Big Data already been a $150 Billion marketplace and soon going to cross $200 billion figure, it’s time to start taking it seriously.
+According to Statista, the market value of Big Data has increased by over 500% in the last 5 years and will continue to grow at the same pace.

 - Moving To the Cloud:

 Clouds could be the next home for Big Data by the end of the year.
 In the past years, the effects of cloud computing on businesses have grown in imminent.
 The flexibility of infrastructure and access to the Big Data is crucial to its success.
 Companies have already started finding ways to take Big Data to the cloud.
 The most groundbreaking step was taken by Oracle when the tech giant announced to expand its cloud portfolio.
 In 2017, you may witness smarter storage options developed and optimized for storing and managing petabytes of data.
 This approach will result in reduced spending on data centers and streamline the data sets for enhanced usability.
 Also, the APIs will be strengthened to release data capabilities in a reusable manner.